richkylet/LaTeX/README.md

 # LaTeX

-LaTeX format used for various documents
+Basic LaTeX format/outlines I have used for various documents.